Elehuris Montero Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 11th in the league.
+- The Angels pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Angels' 4.16 team ERA ranks 15th among all league pitching staffs.
+- The Angels' 4.19 team ERA ranks 15th across all league pitching staffs.

-- Angels pitchers combine to give up 81 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Angels pitchers combine to rank 15th in baseball in home runs surrendered (83 total, 1.1 per game).

-- His last appearance came on Saturday against the Kansas City Royals, when the left-hander threw seven scoreless innings while allowing four hits.
+- His last appearance was on Saturday, June 17 against the Kansas City Royals, when the righty went six innings, surrendering two earned runs while allowing three hits.

+- In 11 games this season, the 27-year-old has amassed a 4.40 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .242 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.